AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-28-ES6#2-arrow-function-and-default-arguments.md

 }
 ```

-But we can go further, if we only have one parameter we can drop the parenthesis and write:
+We can go further, if we only have one parameter we can drop the parenthesis and write:

 ``` javascript
 const greeting = name => {